 I request approval to add English 381 after the add deadline.
-Three days before the deadline for adding courses, I was hospitalized for a broken leg after an auto accident in Galveston, and I was unable to submit my drop/add form on time.
+Three days before the deadline for adding courses, I was hospitalized for a broken leg after a car accident in Galveston, and I was unable to submit my add request by the deadline.

-Please approve my request because I could not anticipate this accident and I have done all the work for the class to date.
+I have done all the work for the class to date.
 I have been attending the class regularly since the second week of the semester, and I have Professor X's approval to add the class.
-A memo indicating the instructor's approval and a memo confirming my circumstances from Dr. XX, the college master will be sent directly to EXS@rice.edu.
-Letters from the physician in Galveston and a photocopy of the accident report are also attached.
+A memo indicating the instructor's approval and a letter from the physician in Galveston will be sent directly to EXS@rice.edu.
+A copy of the accident report is also attached.

 The committee will require confirmation of your circumstances; therefore you will need to submit documentation to support your claim.

-For example, if you claim that illness prevented you from submitting your drop/add form on time, you should attach a physician's statement that you were in the hospital or under care at the time of the deadline.
-If you claim that you should be permitted to add a course late and that the instructor has agreed to your adding the course, submit a confirming statement from the professor, written on department letterhead or emailed directly to EXS@rice.edu.
+For example, if you claim that illness prevented you from submitting your add/drop request by the deadline, you should request a physician's statement that you were in the hospital or under care at the time of the deadline.
+If you claim that you should be permitted to add a course late and that the instructor has agreed to your adding the course, request a confirming statement from the professor, written on department letterhead, and emailed directly to EXS@rice.edu.
 If your request is due to a death, you will need to provide an obituary.

-If you are stating medical reasons but do not have medical documentation, please have your masters, RAs and/or professors confirm your circumstances.
+If you are stating medical reasons but do not have medical documentation, supporting letters from your Magisters, RAs and/or other professors can be helpful if they are familiar with your circumstances.

 An unsupported or undocumented request is unlikely to be approved.

-If you need to submit medical documentation or other supporting documents, you can send them via email to EXS@rice.edu or fax at 713-348-5322.
-If being sent directly from your medical provider or other third party, please ask that they include your name in the subject line of the email or on the fax cover sheet.
+If you need to submit medical documentation or other supporting documents, you can send them via email to EXS@rice.edu.
+If being sent directly from your medical provider or other third party, please ask that they include your name in the subject line of the email.

 EX&S Committee meetings are confidential; therefore, petitioning students do not attend the meetings.
 The committee chair will present the petition and supporting documentation to the committee for consideration.